 You should also demonstrate teamwork skills in your application, whether through academic work or extracurricular activities.
 Generally, JHU SOM is looking for students who are:

-As with anything else when applying for medical school, going above and beyond these requirements for Johns Hopkins medical school will significantly improve your odds of admission.
+Going above and beyond these requirements for Johns Hopkins medical school will significantly improve your odds of admission.
 So be sure to think of these as minimum requirements and exceed them wherever possible!

 Now that you understand the prerequisites and requirements to apply to Johns Hopkins, it’s time to set your expectations for the application process.